 IRC is a minimally invasive, effective and well tolerated hemorrhoid cure done right in the physician’s office.
 It can be completed within minutes and the patients may return to work or their daily activities without any down time.
 It can be very effective for grade 1 and 2 hemorrhoids and sometimes 3 hemorrhoids can be treated.

-The hemorrhoid treatment is completed by making a series of short bursts of infrared light above the internal hemorrhoid tissues.
-This causes small coagulation areas when touching the tip of the instrument to the rectal wall mucosa.
+The hemorrhoid treatment is completed by making a series of short bursts of infrared light to the base of the internal hemorrhoid tissues.
+This causes small coagulation areas by touching the tip of the instrument to the rectal wall mucosa.
 The “coagulation eschars” may then blister or scab and then slough within a few days.
 Treatment is done in an area of the rectum that has few nerve endings so no anesthesia is required.
 If pressure or discomfort is felt, some numbing gel can be applied.
 IRC treatments are usually repeated over the active hemorrhoid areas until the vessel prominence has receded or it has completely disappeared.
 As treatments progress, hemorrhoid symptoms decrease and patients quickly notice improvement.

 IRC usually takes a few treatments to get the best results but each individual is different and your procedures will be tailored to your particular situation.